-Our hand-crafted lodge offers the serene beauty of old Japan, with all the comforts of modern life.
+Our hand-crafted Main Lodge and the adjacent Guesthouse offer the serene beauty of old Japan, with all the comforts of modern life.

-The inn's expansive garden regularly hosts parties, day and evening, with guests enjoying clear skies and stars while sitting on hand-made wooden benches around the fire.
+Our expansive gardens regularly host parties, day and evening, with guests enjoying clear skies and stars while sitting on hand-made wooden benches around a fire.

 One of the nicest beaches in the Kanto region lies 300 meters below the inn.
 Miles of both rocky and sandy shoreline lead to a legendary windsurfing spot -- home to Japan's national champions -- just a few minutes down the road.
 This area is also great for paddleboards and kayaks.

 Truly Tolkien forest hiking trails surround us, and will take you to the famous Kurihama botanical garden at the top of the mountain.

 Most guests travel here from Tokyo, via Shinagawa Station (or Shibuya Station, transferring at Yokohama).
 It takes roughly 55 minutes to arrive at the local stop, Keikyu-Kurihama Station.
 From there it's 5 minutes to our place via taxi, or 15 minutes via bus and a short 200-meter stroll.

 If you need even more space than the Magical Inn Guesthouse offers, the Main Lodge has three rooms suitable for singles or couples.
 On the first floor...